 At one time or another, most people will have feelings of sadness, anxiety, or depressed mood.
 However, when these feelings persist for weeks, months, and even years, it may be mild depression, moderate depression, persistent depressive disorder, or even a major depressive episode.
-Any psychiatric clinical depression needs to be treated and monitored closely by psychiatrists or psychologists.
+Any entire Commonwealth of Massachusetts needs to be treated and monitored closely by psychiatrists and/ or psychologists.

-Having down days is a normal part of life, but when you are overcome by feelings like hopelessness and despair, you may be suffering from depression.
+Having down days is a normal part of life, but when you are overcome by feelings like hopelessness and despair, you may be suffering from acute depression that is treatable.
 Rather than simply reacting to life's trials and setbacks with sadness, depression alters the way you think, feel, and function day-to-day.
 You may have difficulty working, studying, eating, sleeping, and having fun.
 Just trying to get through the day can be overwhelming.

 Symptoms of Clinical Depression

-Depressives may describe living in a feeling of impending doom or feeling trapped in a black hole, whereas others may feel lifeless, empty, and uninterested.
+Patients suffering from a major depressive episode may describe living in a feeling of impending doom or feeling trapped in a black hole, whereas others may feel lifeless, empty, and uninterested (in anything).
 In particular, men may feel angry and restless.
 Whatever your symptoms may be, the condition can become serious if left untreated.
 Although you may feel helpless or hopeless, these emotions are merely symptoms of depression, not the reality of your situation.

-Depression cannot be diagnosed by a "depression test," so a doctor must examine you and do a thorough history to determine if you have it.
+Depression cannot be diagnosed by an "online depression test" (actually it can, the result just cannot be relied upon solely); so a doctor must examine you and do a thorough history to determine if you have it.
 Depression in children and teenagers has many of the same signs and symptoms as in adults, though there are also some differences.
 People with depression may experience several or more of the following symptoms: